Staff Biographical Sketches

 national and international meetings of these groups.

-Brenda Wilson is the Educational Coordinator and Instructor for the UNTHSC FDC.
+Brenda Wilson is the Educational Program Manager for the UNTHSC FDC.
 She's responsible for coordinating the educational activities of the Center.